goharbor/harbor/docs/installation_guide.md

 1. Go to the [Harbor releases page](https://github.com/goharbor/harbor/releases).
 1. Download either the online or offline installer for the version you want to install.
-1. Optionally download the corresponding `*.asc` file.
+1. Optionally download the corresponding `*.asc` file to verify that the package is genuine.

-   The `*.asc` file is an OpenPGP key file that allows you to verify that the downloaded bundle is genuine.
+   The `*.asc` file is an OpenPGP key file.
+Perform the following steps to verify that the downloaded bundle is genuine.

    1. Obtain the public key for the `*.asc` file.